 Upon admission, students are assigned two first-year faculty advisors based upon compatibility of research interests.
 In the week before fall term begins, first-year students will meet with their assigned faculty advisors to plan a program of study that takes into account their previous training and current academic interests.
 Each student’s program of study must receive the approval of his or her advisors.

 First Two Years

 During the first two years, students complete course requirements and begin to outline their PhD plans.
-Normally, students will take at least eight half-courses (semester courses) in Higher Degrees in Human Evolutionary Biology human evolutionary biology and related areas during their first two years in residence.
-These will include one proseminar in evolutionary theory and a minimum of three courses out of five identified primary areas: human paleontology, genetics, human anatomy and physiology, human behavioral ecology, and primate behavioral ecology.
+Normally, students will take at least eight half-courses (semester courses) in human evolutionary biology and related areas during their first two years in residence.
+These will include one proseminar in evolutionary theory and a minimum of three courses out of five identified primary areas: human evolution, genetics, human anatomy and biology, behavior and ecology of humans, behavior and ecology of primates.
 Successful completion of the proseminar and the three area courses within the first two years constitutes the major portion of the qualifying examination process.

 Competence in appropriate statistical analysis is required by the time of the qualifying examination.

 Students must acquire both theoretical grounding and technical skills.
 This means gaining experience with designing research projects, collecting data in the laboratory or field, and analyzing those data.
 To achieve this, appropriate field and/or laboratory training is required, as determined in consultation with faculty advisors.
 Depending upon the nature of the research to be undertaken for the PhD, the faculty may prescribe further skills, such as fluency in a field language, advanced laboratory skills, or further quantitative skills.